dianezhou96/lululedger/README.md

 Run `npm start` to compile source and start server.

 OR
-- Run `npm run watch` to hot reload the frontend.
+- Run `npm run watch` to live reload the frontend.
-- Run `npm run watch_server` to hot reload the backend.
+- Run `npm run watch_server` to live reload the backend.

+It's preferred to run both `watch` and `watch_server` above for typical development

 ## Deployment